 The scientists looked to nature for inspiration.
 They noticed that plants with narrow leaves are more efficient at catching small drops of condensate and incorporated this into their fabric design.
 By changing the mesh size and the surface materials used they have improved the mesh screen’s fog collecting efficiency by 500%.
 The video below shows how a fog nets are being used to provide water in the Atacama Desert region of Chile.

-Simple Technology Can Provide Sustainable Water Source
+Simple Technology Provides Sustainable Fresh Water

 A communal system of suspended mesh nets harvests enough water for local agricultural and domestic use.
 However, the fog collecting nets are still at the experimental stage.
 Their success will only be assured if the local population is convinced that the idea is sustainable.